isomerpages/govtech-corp/_get-involved/Join Our Communities/For Developers: STACK Community.md

 <p>STACK Community is a platform for deeper discussions and learning opportunities
 revolving around tech.
-We aim to encourage the adoption of centrally developed digital solutions within the public service while promoting knowledge exchanges between the Government and industry.</p>
+We aim to encourage the adoption of centrally developed digital solutions within the public service while promoting knowledge exchanges between the government and industry.</p>
 <p>Read on for what you can expect to learn as a STACK Community member.</p>
 <h3>Connecting for a bigger purpose</h3>
 <p></p>